linode/docs/docs/guides/applications/messaging/linode-object-storage-with-mastodon/index.md

 ## Why Use Linode Object Storage with Mastodon?

 Mastodon by default stores its media attachments locally.
-Every upload gets an original and, where relevant, a thumbnail file saved on the Mastodon server.
+Every upload is saved at original size, and where relevant, a thumbnail file is saved on the Mastodon server.

-Doing so generally does not cause issues so long as your Mastodon instance stays below a certain size and level of traffic.
+If your Mastodon instance stays below a certain size and traffic level, these image uploads might not cause issues.
 But as your Mastodon instance grows, the local storage approach can cause difficulties.
-Media stored in this way are often difficult to manage and a burden on your server.
+Media stored in this way is often difficult to manage and a burden on your server.

-But object storage, by contrast, excels when it comes storing static files — like Mastodon's media attachments.
-An S3-compatible object storage bucket can more readily store a large number of static files and often provide them with a high availability.
+But object storage, by contrast, excels when it comes to storing static files — like Mastodon's media attachments.
+An S3-compatible object storage bucket can more readily store a large number of static files and scale appropriately.

-Linode Object Storage stands as one of the strongest S3-compatible object storage solutions.
-With scalable clusters, high availability, and an often more efficient cost, Linode Object Storage fits excellently with the needs of a growing Mastodon instance.

 To learn more about the features of object storage generally and Linode Object Storage more particularly, take a look at our [Linode Object Storage overview](/docs/products/storage/object-storage/).